 [START TABLE 4.10 HERE]

 Cross-chapter assessment updating AR5 and SROCC of components in the Earth system that have been proposed as susceptible to tipping points/abrupt change, irreversibility, projected 21st century change, and overall change in assessment from previous IPCC reports.
-Also provided are confidence levels and, in parentheses, the main section(s) of this report in which proposed tipping elements are assessed.
+Also provided are confidence levels and, in parentheses, the main section(s) of this Report in which proposed tipping elements are assessed.